Australia and the Netherlands may not be mentioned in the same sentence all that often, but you’ll be surprised how many links there are between them.

 The two countries have an agreement that makes it fairly easy for Australians to work, study, and live in the Netherlands — and there are large Australian communities to be found particularly in Amsterdam and The Hague.

-Politicians from Australia have visited the Netherlands in the past (as well as King Willem and Queen Maxima visiting Australia on more than one occasion) and the Netherlands is also home to Europe’s first and only museum of Australian Aboriginal art (AAMU in Utrecht).
+Politicians from Australia have visited the Netherlands in the past (as well as King Willem and Queen Maxima visiting Australia on more than one occasion).

 Where to go for Australian food in the Netherlands